saniyec/algorithm-projects/README.md

 # Insertion Sort Project

-This repository was created as part of the Kodluyoruz Data Analysis training.
+This repository was created as part of the Patika.Dev Data Analysis training.
 The purpose of this project is to understand basic sorting algorithms.

 ## Content